nestordemeure/deepcube/README.md

 ## TODO

+a move is build from a simple description it contains the description (which can be used as an identifier and should the thing displayed when displaying) and a permutation table used when actually aplying the move

+moves have a new funtion, an apply function and a compose function they can also be created in an orientation preserving new_orientation_preserving

+some research on move notation and face numbering might be good

+moves could be expressed in very simple components (quater turn top/center/bottom) that are then composed (x1,2,3)

 - implement basic rubiks cube representation
 - implement scrambler
 - implement vizualization (could be a simple shell based one)